cyberphor/blog/_posts/guides/2019-06-12-acas-deployment-guide.md

 2. Click-on Profile
 3. Click-on preferred Time Zone

-# Menus
-* Navigation bar
-    * Dashboard: first button upon login
-    * Analysis:
-        * Vulnerabilities
-        * Events: not supported by DISA right now; for log correlation
-        * Mobile: MDM servers
-        * Queries: saved filters
-    * Scans
-        * Active scans: vulnerability scan, compliance scans
-        * Agent scans
-        * Scan results
-        * Policies: how scan will run (plugins, ports to scan, performance options)
-        * Audit files: compliance docs (.xml files with STIG checks)
-        * Credentials: for login to host being scanned (SSH)
-        * Blackout windows: set "do not scan" during these windows (or assets at certain times)
-    * Reporting
-        * Reports
-        * Report Results
-        * Report Images: company logos
-        * Report Attributes: scan data destined for CMRS (continuous monitoring risk score)
-    * Workflow
-        * Alerts: scan for specific vulnerability, if found, send an alert to someone
-        * Tickets: lightweight system for issue management
-        * Accept Risk Rules: mark a vulnerability as accepted
-        * Recast Risk Rules:
-    * Users
-        * Users:
-        * Roles: "what I can do"
-        * Groups: "what I can see"
-* Username drop-down menu
-    * About: SecurityCenter version
-    * System Logs: login events, filter by severity, etc.
-    * Profile: change password, change Time Zone
-        * Responsibility: designate Assets by admin name ("Vic is responsible for Linux Hosts")
-    * Feeds: can connect to DISA or DoD patch repo for the latest plugins (downloaded as tar/zip files)
-    * Notifications
-    * Plugins: can write & upload custom scripts/plugins using Nessus Attack Scripting Language (NASL) using top-right button; plugin update time can be viewed here and in Feeds
-    * Help
-    * Logout

 ### SecurityCenter Building Blocks
 * Structure (within a single instance of SecurityCenter)
     * roles per org (group of people responsible for common assets): 1 admin, 2 security managers, 4 analysts